CHILD SAFETY

 1. Move ALL medicines to a locked cabinet at least 150 cm (5 ft) above the floor.
 This includes supplements, vitamins, ointments, and drops.

-2. Remove medicines from purses, nightstands, and kitchen counters.
+2. Remove medicines from handbags, bedside tables, and kitchen counters.
 These three locations are the most common sources of accidental poisoning in children.

 3. Dispose of expired medicines.
 Take them to a pharmacy.
 Fewer medicines at home means lower risk.

-4. Check the pediatric classification of every medicine.
+4. Check the paediatric classification of every medicine.
 Mark (physically or in mojApteczka) which medicines are CHILD and which are ADULT.
 ADULT_STRONG medicines — on a separate, locked shelf.

-5. Move iron, sleeping pills, and heart medications to a separate locked container.
+5. Move iron, sleeping pills, and heart medicines to a separate locked container.
 These are medicines where even one tablet can be dangerous for a child.

 6. Check child-proof caps.
 Do the packages have working caps?
 Are any blister packs open?
 Put open blisters in a locked container.

 7. Talk to your child.
-Children from age 3 understand simple messages: “This is not candy.
+Children from age 3 understand simple messages: “This is not a sweet.
 This is medicine.
-Only mommy and daddy touch medicine.”
+Only mum and dad touch medicines.”
 Repeat it regularly.

 9. Turn on expiry alerts in mojApteczka.
-Automatic notifications before expiry = fewer unnecessary medicines at home.
+Automatic notifications before the expiry date = fewer unnecessary medicines at home.

 10. Review your medicine cabinet every 3 months.
 Not once a year, not “when you remember.”
 Every 3 months.
 The easiest way is to link it to seasonal changes — do it during your spring medicine cabinet cleanup.